Fixed Point Theorem for Path-Averaged Contractions in Complete b-Metric Spaces: Introduction

 Path-Averaged Contractions (PA-contractions) were recently introduced as a generalization of Banach contractions, where contraction is measured in terms of the average distance along orbits~\cite{Fpathaveraged}.
 It has been established that such mappings possess a unique fixed point in complete metric spaces.
 In this paper, we extend this result to the broader class of \textbf{complete b-metric spaces}, which relax the standard triangle inequality by allowing a multiplicative constant $ s \geq 1 $.

-We show that the fixed point property persists under the additional conditions that $T$ is continuous and $s \alpha < 1$, and provide a self-contained proof of existence and uniqueness.
+We show that the fixed point property persists under the additional condition that $s \alpha^{1/N} < 1$, and provide a self-contained proof of existence and uniqueness.
 These assumptions arise naturally from the structure of b-metric spaces and may be removable in symmetric subclasses of contractions.

 Our main result establishes the existence and uniqueness of fixed points for PA-contractions in b-metric spaces.
-As applications, we compare PA-contractions with two foundational classes: Banach and Kannan contractions.
+We compare PA-contractions with two foundational classes: Banach and Kannan contractions.
 We prove that every Banach contraction is a PA-contraction, but not conversely; hence, PA-contractions strictly generalize Banach's principle.
-On the other hand, the classes of PA- and Kannan contractions are incomparable in general.
+For Kannan contractions, we show that there exist PA-contractions that are not Kannan contractions.
+The question for the converse relationship remains open.

 The investigation of PA-type conditions for other classical principles — including Chatterjea \cite{Chatterjea1972}, \'Ciri\'c-type mappings \cite{Ciric1974}, and Wardowski’s F-contractions \cite{Wardowski2012,fabiano2022} — remains open and will be addressed in subsequent work.